-I reviewed our first visit to Whinfell Forest Center Parcs in February 2015.
-Having come home refreshed and full of happy memories, I booked to return straight away.
+Our first visit to Whinfell Forest Center Parcs in February 2015.
+Having come home, refreshed and full of happy memories, I booked to return straight away.
+Yes, I am one of those ‘now’ people.
 We choose the week of our little boys third birthday, so we were sure to make it an extra special experience and family holiday.
-(Minus the dog.)

 - Do a good shop before you arrive.
 We actually did this last year, but still found ourselves at the Parc-Mart.
 Going to Whinfell, we headed to Morrisons on the outskirts of Penrith.

 - You don’t NEED a bike.
 As with our last visit, we’re really quite close to the centre, so no real need to pay for the bikes or bring our own to get around.
 Using our legs is just as good.

 - Don’t over pack your daily itinerary.
 Give yourself time to enjoy it.
 It is a holiday.

 - Make use of the pool.
 It’s free! (you kinda did pay for it in the overall price) On our first visit, we actually only visited the pool once and that was on the last day!

 Our accommodation for this visit was a Comfort Lodge within the central area.
 We’d been within the central area on our previous visit to Whinfell Forest, however at the other side of the lake.
 We are happy to pay the additional money to be central with having a little one, plus, we’d really landed on our feet with the location of our accommodation this visit with being literally opposite the Lakeside Pub.
 This was perfect as we’d spent a good amount of time here our previous visit, especially in evenings, as it houses a small, but substantial soft play area for children, which helped with losing the last bit of our toddlers’ energy ready for a good nights sleep.

 We Came For The Food.